Agasthii/RFSoC-4x2-FPGA-implementation-of-Product-Codes/README.md

 # RFSoC-4x2-FPGA-implementation-of-Product-Codes

-the implementation of an eBCH(256,239,2) product code encoder and a decoder on an RFSoC4x2 FPGA board is presented.
+In this repository, the implementation of an eBCH(256,239,2) product code encoder and a decoder on an RFSoC4x2 FPGA board is presented.
 The implementation is optimized to get a low BER rate of 10<sup>-14</sup>, while achieving a high data rate of 76 Gbps.

+Forward Error Correction (FEC) techniques, such as block codes, and convolutional codes, make data transmission more efficient by allowing correct errors at the receiver.
+Bose–Chaudhuri–Hocquenghem (BCH) codes are used in many applications as an FEC technique, due to their lower complexity.
+The target of the project is achieving a BER of 10<sup>-14</sup> during data transmission.
+In this project, a high speed FPGA implementation is used to obtain such a low BER value.
+The FPGA implementation of product codes using extended BCH (eBCH) codes has a code rate of 0.879, and a minimum hamming distance of 36.

+Random codewords are generated and fed to the eBCH (256,239) encoder, and a product code is obtained by doing both row encoding and column encoding.
+The encoded product code is then passed through a Binary Symmetric Channel (BSC) under a defined cross-over probability.
+The received product code is then fed to the decoder to do iterative Bounded Distance Decoding (iBDD) using the Berlekamp–Massey algorithm.
+The BER of the transmission is then calculated and given as the output.

+The RFSoC 4x2 board can be easily managed using the PYNQ architecture, which allows to define inputs and obtain outputs using the PYNQ interface.
+Vivado 2023.1 is used as the main software application for the implementation process.

 The basic structure of Bose–Chaudhuri–Hocquenghem (BCH) codes is defined in the following figure.